a2hsh/udacity-fsnd-trivia-api/backend/README.md

 ## 5. Testing

 The app uses `unittest` for testing all functionalities.
-Create a testing database, and store the URI in the `TEST_DATABASE_URI` environment.
+Create a testing database and store the URI in the `TEST_DATABASE_URI` environment.
 To run the tests, run
 ```
 bash